txdat/notes/obsidian/engineering/design data intensive applications/book/part 3. derived data.md

 	- can use unbounded message queue for slow consumers
 	- multiple consumers
 		- load balancing: assign one consumer for each message
-		- fan-out: broadcase a message to all consumers, run independently
+		- fan-out: broadcast a message to all consumers, run independently
 		- ![[Pasted image 20250405111232.png | 600]]
 	- acknowledgements and redelivery
-		- consumer must tell to message broker that message processing is success (ack), if not (failed response, timeout, ...) the message is sent to another consumer (redelivery)
+		- consumer must tell to message broker that message processing is successful (ack), if not (failed response, timeout, ...) the message is sent to another consumer (redelivery)
-		- message can be reordering (message is redelivered) when using load balancing
+		- message can be reordered (message is redelivered) when using load balancing
 	- using logs (append-only sequence of records) for message storage
 		- a producer sends a message by appending it to log, a consumer reads log sequentially
 		- log-based approach supports fan-out messaging, multiple consumers can read independently (not delete message from queue)